 Being lonely at work can have a negative impact on business in the long term.
 Coworking and flexible office spaces can bring a sense of community, connectivity, calmness and wellbeing as well as a more structured day.

-Loneliness and isolation seem like very personal, private problems, but they are much more than that.
-These are collective issues and at work, loneliness is yet another effect of the lack of attention paid to the human side of getting stuff done together.
+Isolation and feeling lonely seem like very personal, private problems, but they are much more than that.
+These are collective issues and at work loneliness is yet another effect of the lack of attention paid to the human side of getting stuff done together.
 That kind of thinking is unhealthy, unhelpful, and unproductive.
 Work should be social as well as about grafting and flexible workspaces or coworking spaces often go hand in hand with this nurturing the concept of wellbeing and community.

 In the UK, for example, research from the New Economics Foundation estimated that 1.2 million people suffer from chronic loneliness, costing employers £2.5 billion a year due to the impact of loneliness on health, productivity and increased staff turnover.

 While we often focus on our personal relationships with friends & loved ones, we often fall short of realising how important the person down the corridor or in the office next door at work is.
 Focusing on growing our business networks rather than nurturing the relationships with the colleagues we already have & growing our impact and reach organically.
 Meaningful interaction is so important – without it there will be an impact on your physical & emotional wellbeing, which in turn impacts on the productivity of your business.

 As freelancers, entrepreneurs, remote workers, many work alone at home or on the road.